KevinSkySolutions/SkySolutionsAiCare/README.md

+Sky Solutions - AiCare - Monitoring Portal

 **Note:** Node v6+ is required for this project.

-We recommend using [yarn](https://code.facebook.com/posts/1840075619545360) to manage dependencies.
+[yarn](https://code.facebook.com/posts/1840075619545360) is being used to to manage dependencies.
 To begin using yarn, install globally with `npm install -g yarn`.

-Then simply clone the repository and install using the `yarn` command.

 ```
+`npm install -g yarn`
 git clone <repo.git>
 cd <one level in>
 yarn